azadanshu/loop-scribe-1234/README.md

 Include screenshots as necessary.

 ## Credentials
-Provide user credentials for autheticated pages
+*Credentials for autheticated pages*
+Email:- subhash@gmail.com
+Password:- subhash@123

 ## APIs Used
 If your application relies on external APIs, document them and include any necessary links or references.